julesklord/Chorderizer/README.md

 * Python 3.7 or higher.
 * `pip` (Python package installer).

-### From PyPI (Hypothetical Future Release)
+### From PyPI (Recommended)

-Once Chorderizer is published on the Python Package Index (PyPI), you will be able to install it using pip:
+Chorderizer is available on the Python Package Index (PyPI).
+You can install it using pip:
 ```bash
 pip install chorderizer
 ```